Aliyah Dosani, RN, FCAN, PhD

 BN (with Distinction), University of Calgary, Faculty of Nursing

-Aliyah Dosani, RN, BN, MPH, PhD, is a Professor in the School of Nursing and Midwifery, Faculty of Health, Community and Education at Mount Royal University in Calgary Alberta.
-She is also an Adjunct Associate Professor in the Department of Community Health Sciences, Cumming School of Medicine, at University of Calgary in Calgary.
-She holds a PhD from the University of Calgary with a specialization in population/public health.
-Her nursing practice includes instructing students in the Bachelor of Nursing Program, population/public health, community health nursing, and legal issues in nursing.
-Her work focuses on maternal, newborn, and child health.
-Her research interests include working with at risk populations through community-based programs and interventions.
-She also shares a passion for global health issues.
+Aliyah Dosani, BN MPH PhD, RN FCAN is a Professor in the School of Nursing and Midwifery, Faculty of Health, Community and Education at Mount Royal University in Calgary Alberta.
+She is an Adjunct Associate Professor in the Department of Community Health Sciences, Cumming School of Medicine, at University of Calgary in Calgary.
+She holds a PhD from the University of Calgary with a specialization in population/public health and is a Fellow of the Canadian Academy of Nursing.
+Her nursing practice includes instructing students in the Bachelor of Nursing Program, population/public health, community health nursing, social justice and health equity, global health, and legal issues in nursing.
+Her research focuses on maternal, newborn, and child health and working with at risk populations through community-based programs and interventions.
 She is Lead Editor of Community Health Nursing: A Canadian Perspective.

 Areas of Instruction